 Casinos then and now

-Grochala’s father passed away and he admitted he didn’t have a lot of guidance.
-After college he assumed he would go into the business world but he didn’t have the passion for it.
+Grochala’s father passed away, and Grochala admitted that he didn’t have a lot of guidance.
+After college, he assumed he would go into the business world, but he didn’t have the passion for it.

-However, the future is here and it isn’t the same as the mid-80s in Atlantic.
+However, the future is here, and it isn’t the same as the mid-’80s in Atlantic City.
 Grochala talked about the difference between dealing craps and casinos then and now.

 Other differences Grochala has observed: